jorgef/engineeringladders/README.md

 That is very normal, people are usually stronger in some areas and weaker in others.
 The framework should not be used as a checklist to promote people but instead as guidance to have meaningful career conversations.

+**What if my organization career ladder is different?**

+Since the framework is open source, you have the right to adapt it to your organization.
+Hopefully the details layed out here helps you to create your own version.
+You can use the provided [template](charts/template.png) to define different scopes.

 **When is a person ready to move to the next level?**

 Companies usually expect a person to be performing at the next level *consistently for several months* before formalizing a promotion.

+**How do you collect evidence to support the discussion with my direct report?**

+Different teams collect evidence in different ways, but a good generall approach is a combination of:
+* 1:1 conversations
+* Feedback from peers and other teams
+* Self-evaluation

+**Could the framework provide more specific examples of behavior to support each level?**

+Specific examples of behavior usually require knowledge about the way that the team works, the architecture and the technology stack used.
+It is ecouraged to allow each team to come up with their own examples.

 **Why does the framework stop at level 7?**